 London 2012 Olympic and Paralympic Games

-Tom and Jon had the honour and priviledge to have been selected to be members of the manual therapies team to work at the London 2012 Olympic and Paralympic games.
+Tom had the honour and priviledge to have been selected to be members of the manual therapies team to work at the London 2012 Olympic and Paralympic games.
 This was unique as this was the first Olympic Games that Osteopaths were invited by the International Olympic committee (IOC) to be a part of a host nation's central medical team.
 Tom and Jon were unique as we were the only clinic to have more than one osteopath to have been selected to be among the 25 osteopaths to be a part of the medical team.

 The IOC has stated that these were the the best medical services in 18 games (72 years).
 Across all Olympic sites the medical staff had 35,000 encounters.
 Osteopaths had more than 900 encounters.
 This is remarkable when one considers that there was only one osteopath per shift at each site.